luxonis/modelconverter/README.md

 > [!NOTE]
 > If both `dai_type` and `reverse_channels` are provided, the converter will give priority to `dai_type`.

+> [!IMPORTANT]
+> Provide mean/scale values in the original color format used during model training (e.g., RGB or BGR).
+Any necessary channel permutation is handled internally—do not reorder values manually.

 ### Sharing Files

 When using the supplied `docker-compose.yaml`, the `shared_with_container` directory facilitates file sharing between the host and container.
 This directory is mounted as `/app/shared_with_container/` inside the container.
 You can place your models, calibration data, and config files here.
 The directory structure is: